 Every furnace has a shelf life.
 Even the best-maintained models only last between 15 and 20 years.
 When determining whether it’s worth your while to call in for repairs, there are a few things to consider.

-At Stay Cool HVAC, we work with homeowners across O’Fallon for a variety of furnace needs.
+At Stay Cool Climate Control, we work with homeowners across O’Fallon for a variety of furnace needs.
 Here are a few of the things on our furnace checklist we recommend checking over before buying a new model.

 How Old Is It Now?